utopia2046/Doc/md/Unity in Action Learning Notes.md

 - Culling mask: set of objected that we want to remove from shadow casting.
 - Skeletal animation: a series of bones setup inside the model, when bones move, the model's surface linked to bones moves along.
 - Mecanim: Unity system for managing animations on models.
+- Tween: code commands that cause object to move around.

 Refer to Cinemachine package (Window -> Package Manager -> Cinemachine) for more advanced camera control tools.